vg-20/M.Sc.-Project/README.md

 3. Vandana Sukhija

 ### Objective
-To forecast the closing prices of stocks in the e-commerce sector by comparing different traditional statistical methods and machine learning techniques.
+To forecast the closing prices of stocks in the e-commerce sector by comparing different statistical methods and machine learning techniques.

 ### Software
 R